-Want the scoop on New Orleans's most happening local spots?
+Want the intel on New Orleans' most talked-about local spots?

-We took a data-driven look at the question, using Yelp to uncover which eateries have been in the spotlight this month.
+We took a data-driven look at the question, using Yelp and SafeGraph, a dataset of commercial points of interest and their visitor patterns, to discover which eateries have been seeing especially high review volumes this month.

-Open since last April, this Cajun/Creole spot, which offers seafood and more, is trending compared to other businesses categorized as "Seafood" on Yelp.
+Open since 2017, this upscale Cajun/Creole spot is trending compared to other businesses categorized as "Cajun/Creole" on Yelp.

 Citywide, Cajun/Creole spots saw a median 1.4% increase in new reviews over the past month, but Gabrielle Restaurant saw a 3.2% increase, maintaining a solid 4.5-star rating throughout.
 As for foot traffic, the number of visitors to Gabrielle Restaurant more than doubled over the past month, according to SafeGraph data.

 It's not the only trending outlier in the Cajun/Creole category: Jack Rose has seen an 8.6% increase in reviews.

 Located at 2441 Orleans Ave. in Tremé/Lafitte, Gabrielle Restaurant offers authentic Cajun/Creole appetizers, entrees and desserts, with menu highlights such as smoked quail gumbo, paneed rabbit, veal chops, roasted duck seared fish fillets and homemade ice cream.